antonmi/job_reactor/README.markdown

 The weak point is the processing of heavy background jobs when each job takes minutes and hours.
 They will block the reactor and break normal processing.

-If you can't divide 'THE BIG JOB' into 'small peaces' you shouldn't use JobReactor.
+If you can't divide 'THE BIG JOB' into 'small pieces' you shouldn't use JobReactor.
 See alternatives such [DelayedJob][4] or [Resque][1].

 __JobReactor is the right solution if you have thousands, millions, and (we hope:), billions relatively small jobs.__